 4. Explain that images of women in media are unrealistic.
 We should protect our children from society’s emphasis on body shape and weight.
 I adore the women on social media who portray their bodies realistically.
 The model Charli Howard who is the founder of the All Woman Project is a fantastic role model for young women.
 She describes herself as a body positive activist and her Instagram account features numerous realistic and untouched photos of her showing off her lumps, bumps and cellulite.
 She actively encourages women to learn to love all of their ‘squishy bits’ and how normal the imperfect body is.
 She openly talks about the misery that starving her body to be a size 6 brought her in the past and her All Woman Project works with schools running events and workshops for young girls.
 Another great role model for younger girls is the radio DJ Lilah Parson, who has a refreshing and healthy attitude towards her body and food.
 When asked recently if she was content with her body, she answered “Yes, I’m very content.
 I know what clothes work for my body and I’m happy and healthy.
 We don’t all have to look like Victoria’s Secret models.
 We put far too much pressure on ourselves” When she was asked what she liked about her body, she was easily able to list a few things.
 When she was asked to list what she didn’t like, she just answered that she tries not to be negative about her body.
 How wonderful to hear a young woman talk confidently about her body and with absolutely no shame.
 This is how it should be.
 In fact, women like Charli and Lilah aren’t just role models for young women, they’re role models for all women.

 5. Never mention if you think a celebrity or person has a good body.
-This can encourage a child or young woman to compare their body with the so-called ideal body shape and it also compounds the idea that a woman’s body shape or weight is imperative.
+This can encourage a child or young woman to compare their body with the so-called ideal body shape and it also compounds the idea that a woman’s body shape or weight is imperative to their self worth.

 Recently, a documentary film has been made about women’s body called Embrace (more information about this film can be found here).
 This is the word I have always used in association with becoming happy with one’s body.
 We should all embrace our bodies for what they are.
 Whatever their shape, size, colour, abilities or disabilities are.